jcorks/raylib-matte/README.md

 # raylib-matte (raymatte)
-Raylib bindings as a standalone Matte executable, adding the full base and math libraries for raylib while also tayloring each function for use within a high-level language.
+Raylib bindings as a standalone Matte executable, adding the full base and math libraries for raylib while also tailoring each function for use within a high-level language environment.